signebedi/Flask-Signing/README.md

 In this example, a new signing key is generated and written to the database when you visit the /sign route, and the key is displayed on the page.
 Then, when you visit the /verify/<key> route (replace <key> with the actual key), the validity of the key is checked and displayed.
 You can expire a key using the /expire/<key> route, and view all records with the /all route.

 Please note that this is a very basic example and your actual use of the flask_signing package may be more complex depending on your needs.
 It's important to secure your signing keys and handle them appropriately according to your application's security requirements.

+### Developers

+Contributions are welcome!
+You can read the developer docs at https://signebedi.github.io/Flask-Signing/flask_signing/.
+If you're interested, review (or add to) the feature ideas at https://github.com/signebedi/Flask-Signing/issues.